 The first step here is to acquire the required consent from each biological parent.

 In doing so, the biological parent (not married to the step-parent) relinquishes all parental rights and responsibilities.
-However, each state has different regulations as to whether the adoption process can progress if the biological parent objects to the adoption.
-If the birth parent in question is absent or adoption is contested, hiring an attorney to help you with the process may be the best path forward.
+Each state has different regulations on the adoption process if the biological parent objects to the adoption.
+If the birth parent is absent or the adoption is contested, hiring an attorney may be the best path forward.

 It can be that easy or that hard.
-Especially in the case of international adoption, there are many bumps in the road and tricky situations that can make the path to adoption difficult — not to mention that it can often be a long and expensive ordeal.
+Especially in the case of international adoption, there are many tricky situations that can make the path to adoption difficult.
+Not to mention that it can often be a long and expensive ordeal.
 If you would like to adopt a child from abroad, for example, you will have to take into account that “intercountry adoptions are governed by three different sets of laws: U.S. federal law, the laws of the prospective adoptive child’s country of origin, and the laws of your U.S. state of residence.”
 If you are a part of the LGBTQIA+ community, for example, this may be even more challenging because you may not be able to adopt children from certain countries which prohibit it.

 When these kinds of obstacles arise, it can be helpful to have an adoption lawyer on your side.
 Adoptionnetwork.com says: “The primary reason is that birth parents deserve someone who is concerned with their best interest and to ensure their voices are heard and wishes are met.”
-However, regardless of which side of the process you’re on, we think it’s worthwhile to hire someone who knows the law, who can tell you what rights you’re entitled to and help you make the best decisions for yourself, your child, and the rest of your family.
+Regardless of which side of the process you’re on, we think it’s worthwhile to hire someone who knows the law.
+A lawyer will tell you about your rights and help make the best decisions for your family.

 We love how adoption can create new families and bring ones that already exist closer together.
-It is a journey filled with highs, lows, lots of emotions, and (hopefully) happy endings, but it can also be challenging and complex.
+Your adoption journey is filled with highs, lows, lots of emotions, and (hopefully) happy endings.
+But it can also be challenging and complex.

 Our team of dedicated trial attorneys at Antol & Sherman, PC, has more than 60 years of combined legal experience and a strong track record of providing successful legal counsel.
 We have been practicing criminal, family and divorce, drug and DUI, and accident law in Flagstaff, Arizona, and surrounding northern Arizona cities, including Camp Verde, Sedona, Williams, Holbrook, Winslow, Cottonwood, Mayer, Seligman, Kingman, Page, St. Johns and more for over 30 years.

 Antol & Sherman, PC, and their staff of lawyers would love to sit down and discuss your legal needs.
-Please call us at 928-241-6339, stop in today at Antol & Sherman, PC, 150 N Verde St Suite 102, Flagstaff, AZ 86001, or visit us at flagazlaw.com.
+Please call us at 928-241-6339 or stop in today at Antol & Sherman, PC to set up an appointment.